CorpoNation: The Sorting Process

 • “Love the graphics and soundtrack.”

 The humor in the game is highlighted by its clever commentary on consumerism and capitalism, drawing comparisons to "Papers, Please."
-Overall, players find the game to be consistently funny and engaging.
+Players find the comedic elements to be consistently entertaining and engaging throughout their experience.

 • “Very similar execution to 'Papers, Please', with funny commentary on consumerism and capitalism.”